StaceyCarter/SpaceIncadersFinalProject/README.md

-# SpaceIncaders Final Project for "How to code: Simple Data"
+# Space Invaders Final Project for "How to code: Simple Data"

 I completed the <a href="https://courses.edx.org/certificates/6cab91bc64474e0885eb4a72eb9c0b29">"How to code: simple data"</a> online course.
 For the final project, I created a space invaders game using racket, a teaching language based on lisp.
 Given lisp's lack of loops, I created the entire program using recursive functions.